Skip to main content

 info

-New black references are needed whenever the acqusition settings for resolution, frame rate, or exposure are changed.
+A new black reference is needed whenever the acqusition settings for Resolution, Frame Rate, or Exposure Time are changed.
 The button will display a warning symbol as a reminder that a setting has changed which requires a new black reference.

 Acquisition Pane